-Yes, you can integrate the sprinkler system to work with the alarm system, it will utilise a zone from the alarm add-on panel.
-You can then simply create a recipe from within the smart home automation platform you’ve chosen and set the sprinkler to turn on and off at a specific time.
+Yes, you can integrate the sprinkler system to work with the alarm system, it will utilise a zone from the Konnected alarm add-on panel.
+You can then simply create a recipe from within the smart home automation platform you’ve chosen and set the sprinkler to turn on and off at a specific time or mode etc.

-Yes, you can invite members of you family to your home, they will have full control over your alarm system and smart devices.
+Yes, you can invite members of you family to your home (this is done from the home automation platform you are using), they will have full control over your alarm system and smart devices.
 You can also add their smartphone as a presence sensor, so it works with automatic arming and disarming using Geo-fencing.

 How this effects you is all dependant on which home automation platform you have chosen to use.

 If you have chosen to use Konnected Cloud / SmartThings, this requires internet access, so if your internet should go down, you would require a 4G / 5G backup to keep have access to your alarm system, but this rarely happens, most ISP’s have 99% uptime!